Basic Installation#

 (or make

-lib SR_FORTRAN=ON
+lib BUILD_FORTRAN=ON

-) and include the SmartRedis fortran library via the following flags:
+) and include the SmartRedis fortran library via the

 -L/path/to/smartredis/install/lib -lsmartredis [-lsmartredis-fortran]